Digital shopping is having more of an impact than ever and brands need to adapt to keep up with this quickly evolving new landscape.

 The average consumer now spends nearly 2 hours of their day on a mobile screen – that’s a 76% YoY increase of time spent using the internet and apps on smartphones, according to Nielsen.
 The time spent with digital media increased 19% YoY during that same time period.

 Amazon Marketing Services (AMS) boasts an audience of 144 million shoppers across all digital screens.
 Brands can bid for placement on sponsored products, headline search ads, or run product display ads — all targeted based on product, interest or keyword.
-The combination of targeting capabilities and the growth in digital media, makes it necessary for every brand to take notice of the advertising opportunity on AMS and other channels.
+The combination of targeting capabilities and the growth of digital media makes it necessary for every brand to take notice of the advertising opportunity on AMS and other channels.

 In fact, investing in TV advertising is not as effective for brands anymore.
 TV ad spend took a hit and brand ad spend dollars have followed.
 Traditional TV now makes up just 43% of US consumers’ total media time, and ad spend on digital channels surpassed TV ad spend for the first time ever.